 Bitcoins can be a topic in UPSC Prelims, Mains, or Interviews.

 For UPSC Interview: Can Bitcoins replace the Indian Rupee?
 If yes, explain why.

 For UPSC Mains: What are bitcoins?
-Analyse the effectiveness of bitcoins in the background of recent RBI observations.
+Analyze the effectiveness of digital currency in the background of recent RBI observations.